pravega/pravega/documentation/src/docs/wire-protocol.md

 The client requests to read from a particular Segment at a particular `Offset`.
 It then receives one or more replies in the form of `SegmentRead` messages.
 These contain the data they requested (assuming it exists).
 The server may decide transferring to the client more or less data than it was asked for, splitting that data in a suitable number of reply messages.

-For more information on `SegmentRead` Reply messages like `SegmentIsSealed`,`SegmentIsTruncated`, `SegmentAlreadyExists`,`NoSuchSegment` and `TableSegmentNotEmpty`, please check [here](https://github.com/pravega/pravega/blob/master/shared/protocol/src/main/java/io/pravega/shared/protocol/netty/WireCommands.java).
+More information on `SegmentRead` Reply messages like `SegmentIsSealed`,`SegmentIsTruncated`, `SegmentAlreadyExists`,`NoSuchSegment` and `TableSegmentNotEmpty`, can be found [here](https://github.com/pravega/pravega/blob/master/shared/protocol/src/main/java/io/pravega/shared/protocol/netty/WireCommands.java).

 # Appending